scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 <a href="#" class="ds_side-navigation__link" data-navigation="sidenav-1-2">Red apples</a>
 {% endhighlight %}

 On small screens the side navigation has an open/close toggle button.
-That button gets a 'data-navigation' attribute whose value uses the pattern `navigation-[open/close]`.This attribute is updated to denote the correct action when the side navigation is opened or closed.
+That button gets a `data-navigation` attribute whose value uses the pattern `navigation-[open/close]`.This attribute is updated to denote the correct action when the side navigation is opened or closed.

 {% highlight html %}
 <button class="ds_side-navigation__expand ds_link js-side-navigation-button" data-navigation="navigation-open">Show all pages in this section</button>